 The Sustainable Groundwater Management Act (SGMA) requires that a Groundwater Sustainability Agency prepare a Groundwater Sustainability Plan that lays out the path that the basin will take to achieve sustainable groundwater management within 20 years.
 The path for preparing a Groundwater Sustainability Plan is discussed below.

-Notice of Intent to Prepare a Groundwater Sustainability Plan
+Step 1: Notice of Intent to Prepare a Groundwater Sustainability Plan

+The first step for a Groundwater Sustainability Agency to prepare a Groundwater Sustainability Plan is to notify the Department of Water Resources.
 Notification to the Department should contain general information about the process for developing the plan including how interested stakeholders may participate.
 This information must also be posted on the Groundwater Sustainability Agency’s website.

 SGMA requires GSAs to consider the interests of many beneficial users and uses of groundwater, including overlying groundwater rights holders (both agricultural users and domestic well owners), municipal well owners, public water systems, local land use planning agencies, environmental users of groundwater, surface water users, the federal government, Native American tribes, and disadvantaged communities (DACs).

 One of the first steps in developing a Groundwater Sustainability Plan is to describe the basin, also known as ‘basin setting’.
 The regulations require GSAs to undertake four main tasks:

 The basin setting is summarized in a hydrogeological conceptual model, which describes a basin’s hydrology, land use, geology, water quality, and aquifer structure.
 The hydrogeologic conceptual model must have both a narrative and graphical form.
 For more information, click here for the Hydrologic Groundwater Modeling page at the Groundwater Exchange.